Frequently Asked Questions

 Why is the church changing or eliminating ministries?

-As our elders considered how we would share our strategic priorities, there were clear areas where they began to see our ministries were not aligned.
-All four of the closing ministries (The Magnolia Preschool, Musikgarten, Four12, Fitness at First) met a specific need in a specific season, and we are grateful for the ways in which God used them to serve our city.
-But in an effort to provide religious goods and services, our church began to do so at a deficit of relationship, ownership and understanding of the vision among our congregation.
-We have eliminated these ministries and begun to make changes to better focus on equipping people to live missionally in their own families, workplaces and neighborhoods.
+In an effort to provide religious goods and services, our church has been operating in a deficit of relationship, ownership and understanding of the vision among our congregation.
+We have begun to make changes to better focus on equipping people to live missionally in their own families, workplaces and neighborhoods.